NathanJAdams/MeshIO/README.md

         e.printStackTrace();
     }

 This method also attempts to read the format from the file path's extension.
-If the format is recognised and the file is valid, data will be requested from the saver and written to the file.
+If the format is recognised and the file is valid, data will be requested from the saver object and written to the file.

 <h3>Formats</h3>